vacp2p/vac.dev/_posts/2020-02-14-waku-update.md

 We've already seen the first bottleneck being discussed in the initial post.
 Dean wrote a post on [DNS based discovery](https://vac.dev/dns-based-discovery) which explains how we will address the likely second bottleneck.
 More on the third one in future posts.

-For more details on these bottlenecks, uncertainty and mitigations, see [Scalability estimate: How many users can Waku and the Status app support?](https://discuss.status.im/t/scalability-estimate-how-many-users-can-waku-and-the-status-app-support/1514).
+For more details on these bottlenecks, see [Scalability estimate: How many users can Waku and the Status app support?](https://discuss.status.im/t/scalability-estimate-how-many-users-can-waku-and-the-status-app-support/1514).

 ## Simulation